Partnerships have been critical to our success so far and form an important part of our future plans. Some of our key partners are:

 Students from Plumpton’s forestry department, training in tree cutting and chainsawing, have played an important role in helping us start to implement our management plan.
 They have thinned younger trees, cut more mature ones and opened up important spaces that now provide more light and consequently improve the vitality of the forest.
+The College also run specialist courses in the woods.

 A number of experts from the Wildlife Trust have visited the woods and written short reports helping us better understand the wide and interesting biodiversity that we have.
 These included a full list of species – fauna and flora – and details of the unique wet woodlands found here.